ffuf/ffuf/README.md

-  -se                 Stop on spurious errors (default: false) -sf                 Stop when > 95% of responses return 403 Forbidden (default: false) -t                  Number of concurrent threads. (default: 40) -v                  Verbose output, printing full URL and redirect location (if any) with the results. (default: false)
+  -se                 Stop on spurious errors (default: false) -sf                 Stop when > 95% of responses return 403 Forbidden (default: false) -t                  Number of concurrent threads. (default: 40) -v                  Verbose output.
+Display unabbreviated status/progress bars, wordlist/stdin input, full URL and redirect location (if any) in the results. (default: false)
+  -vi                 Verbose input.
+Display input content obtained from wordlists or stdin. (default: false) -vr                 Verbose redirects.
+Display redirect location (if any) in the results.
+Ignored if redirects are followed. (default: false)
+  -vs                 Verbose status.
+Display unabbreviated words in the response status bar and progress status bar. (default: false)
+  -vu                 Verbose URLs.
+Display full URLs in the results. (default: false)

 MATCHER OPTIONS:
   -mc                 Match HTTP status codes, or "all" for everything. (default: 200,204,301,302,307,401,403,405,500)